 Plantasia Tropical Zoo, based in Swansea, is an indoor rainforest – yes, an actual rainforest!

-There are loads of rainforest plants to see at Plantasia, spanning the weird and wonderful and the household names.
+There are loads of rainforest plants to see at Plantasia, spanning the weird and wonderful to household names.
 Keep your eyes peeled for weeping figs, rubber and aloe vera plants, avocado trees and more.

 Accessibility at Plantasia